 Large companies are required to include a statement in the strategic report which describes how the directors have performed their duty under section 172 of the Companies Act 2006.
 This duty requires directors to promote the success of the company for the benefit of its members as a whole, and in doing so have regard to the impact of the company’s operations on the community and the environment, among other matters.

 The requirements are based on the Task Force for Climate-Related Financial Disclosures (TCFD) recommendations which encourage disclosure across four key areas: governance, strategy, risk management, and metrics and targets.
-Details of the scope and summary of the new requirements are explained in this article.
 Government issued Q&A-style guidance on the regulations aims to help reporters understand how to meet the new requirements.

 Directors' report - Streamlined Energy and Carbon Reporting

 Large companies, quoted companies, and large LLPs are required to comply with streamlined carbon and energy reporting requirements.
 For companies, the associated disclosures must be included in the directors’ report.
-For LLPs, the associated disclosures must be included in the Carbon and Energy report which forms part of the annual report.
+For LLPs, the associated disclosures must be included in the Energy and Carbon report which forms part of the annual report.

 Financial Statements